JerBouma/FinanceToolkit/README.md

 > **Income Before Tax Profit Margin**

-The Income Before Tax Profit Margin or Pretax Profit Margin is calculated by dividing the pre -tax profit by the revenue.
+The Income Before Tax Profit Margin or Pretax Profit Margin is calculated by dividing the pre-tax profit by the revenue.
 It provides insight into how efficiently a company is able to generate profits from its revenue.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_income_before_tax_profit_margin).

 > **Effective Tax Rate**